 Often it’s the selection method of donors which is the attraction, with many foreign clinics offering patients catalogues to browse, with detailed profiles.
 Whilst others believe that going abroad avoids waiting lists, and gets them the instant access to the donor eggs or sperm they need.

-But at Manchester Fertility, we have no waiting lists for treatment using eggs or sperm from our exclusive donors.
-We offer detailed donor profiles, which include personal goodwill messages from our donors, to help you choose the right donor for you.
+At Manchester Fertility, we offer detailed donor profiles, which include personal goodwill messages from our donors, to help you choose the right donor for you.
 All donors are screened in accordance to strict HFEA standards, and are counselled and fully identifiable to any children born.